forleoliang/CameraDatabase/doc/README_en.md

 ## Overview

-This repository contains detailed specifications for 3,586 digital cameras from various manufacturers, along with a sample of camera images.
-The full dataset includes 3,585 camera images.
+This repository contains detailed specifications for 3,586 digital cameras from various manufacturers.

-> **Note**: Due to GitHub file size limitations, only a small subset of camera images is included in this repository.
-The complete image dataset can be provided upon request.